Stream2Sea Sunscreen Review – Thoroughly Tested Winner

 This Stream2Sea sunscreen review comes after several years of testing their products on our many snorkeling trips, to some of the hottest tropical destinations in the world.
 We are both fair skinned and we use it both in and out of the water, in conjunction with sun protective clothing.

-We have tested it side-by-side against many other sunscreens that are considered reef safe.
-And it has consistently come out as the best option for us.
+We have tested them side-by-side against many other sunscreens that are considered reef safe.
+And they have consistently come out as the best option for us.
 Read more about the other sunscreens we have tested here.

 Which Products Were Tested for This Stream2Sea Sunscreen Review?

 We have also tested their tinted SPF 20 Sport and tinted SPF 30 Sport.
 Their tinted sunscreens use the exact same formula as the non-tinted products, but they add an iron based coloring.
 They do an excellent job of concealing that you are wearing sunscreen.
 You pretty much can’t tell you are wearing it.
 But, the tint does come off on light colored clothing, and it could stain some clothing, although so far we have found it comes out with soap and a little scrubbing.
 Besides that, the product performs the same.